ajay094-dev/BlockChain-Midterm-main/README.md

 ## Technologies Used

--Truffle: v5.4.25 – A development framework for Ethereum, used for compiling and deploying smart contracts.
+Truffle: v5.4.25 – A development framework for Ethereum, used for compiling and deploying smart contracts.

 Ganache: v2.5.4 – A personal blockchain for Ethereum development that allows you to deploy and test smart contracts locally.

 Solidity: 0.8.11 (solc-js) – The programming language used to write Ethereum smart contracts.

 Node.js: v14.16.0 – JavaScript runtime used for running the development environment and project dependencies.

 Web3.js: v1.2.7 – A JavaScript library used to interact with the Ethereum blockchain.

 ReactJS: For building the front-end of the decentralized application (DApp).

 Sepolia Testnet: Used for testing and deploying the DApp on a public test network.

 Remix Ethereum: Online IDE used for developing and deploying smart contracts directly from the browser.

 ## GitHub Link to the DApp: https://github.com/ajay094-dev/BlockChain-Midterm-main.git